Skip to main content

 jnc add python numpy opencv

-This resolves compatible versions, updates the manifest, and creates a lock file (pixi.lock) for reproducibility.
+This resolves compatible versions, updates the manifest, and creates a lock file (jnc.lock) for reproducibility.

 Set system requirements

 Specify the L4T version your workspace requires.
-This ensures dependency resolution picks packages compatible with your Jetson: Edit pixi.toml and add:
+This ensures dependency resolution picks packages compatible with your Jetson: Edit jnc.toml and add:

 [system-requirements]